martimgil/concurrent-http-server/README.md

 # Concurrent HTTP Web Server (SO-TP2)

-A high-performance, multi-threaded HTTP server implemented in C for the Operating Systems course.
+A multi-threaded HTTP server implemented in C for the Operating Systems course.
 This server uses a Master-Worker architecture with POSIX Shared Memory, Semaphores, and Unix Domain Sockets.

 ## Features